mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/tutorials/blue-green-deploy/index.md

 ---
+layout: layout.pug
+navigationTitle:  Blue/Green Service Update
-post_title: Blue/Green Service Update
+title: Blue/Green Service Update
-menu_order: 3
-post_excerpt: ""
-feature_maturity: ""
+menuWeight: 30
+excerpt:

-enterprise: 'yes'
+enterprise: false
 ---

 A blue/green deployment is a method of achieving zero downtime by running two versions of the same service (a "blue" and a "green" version) and having the load balancer switch between the two.